 If money were no object, I’d also buy a single wheel ‘adventure’ style trailer for dragging lighter shopping loads on the singletrack sections of the Marriott’s Way and some of the rougher local lanes that resemble doubletrack.
 As it is, I make do by riding the bike over the central strip of mud and flint to allow the trailer to track either side or, on less extreme sections, bounce one trailer wheel along the rough stuff.
 Another option, which retains the capacity and flexibility of the flatbed design, is Burley’s 16+ wheel kit.
-I did contact Burley customer service to enquire whether the alloy rims of these wheels are actually wider, with no response to date.
-If not, a set of plus tyres would be a cheaper option.
+The 16+ rims have an internal width of around 40mm (double that of the 20mm standard wheels) to accommodate fat tyres.

-I can understand one school of thought that says flatbed trailers should be avoided for bikepacking due to the temptation to (over)load them to capacity.
+I can understand one school of thought that says flatbed trailers should be avoided for bikepacking due to the temptation to load them to, or beyond, capacity.
 However, in the context of an expedition with the need for, for example, packrafting, scientific or climbing kit, or when basecamp equipment is needed, I wouldn’t hesitate to take the Burley Flatbed, assuming that singletrack and hike-a-bike would feature minimally.

 There is a trade-off between the minimal weight and the choice of vinyl as the floor material (and the usual compromise between mass and price).
-Two models for sale on Amazon at less than half the cost of the Burley have steel construction and weigh an impractical sounding 17 and 18kg.
+Two models retailing at less than half the cost of the Burley have steel construction and weigh an impractical sounding 17 and 18kg, respectively.
 The cheaper Aosom Wanderer, with its plastic bottom and steel tubing, weighs almost 14kg.
 Our precaution of placing a flat, thick piece of cardboard over the bed has been effective so far, albeit somewhat inelegant.
 We often store it muddy and wet, with a cursory shake on the following use to remove the worst of the dirt.
 Elsewhere, I’ve seen mixed reviews ranging from easily punctured to virtually indestructible.
 It seems that, with appropriate care, it can deal with heavy duty use.

 Weight isn’t just an issue in terms of rider fatigue — trailers put torque through dropouts, causing stress and, potentially, sliding axles.
 I haven’t experienced this with my beefy MTB-style dropouts but quick release users may be more likely to do so.
 Burley states that the balance point minimises torque at the hitch.
 Although the two-wheel chassis is inherently stable, without the need to balance loads that comes with a single-wheel model, I do try to load the heaviest items over the axle in order to minimise the weight on the tow bar.